aicjofs/zclassic-swing-wallet-ui/README.md

 `zcashd -datadir=/home/data/whatever` This will be fixed in later versions.
 1. Issue: GUI data tables (transactions/addresses etc.) allow copying of data via double click but also allow editing.
 The latter needs to be disabled.
-1. Issue: When sending cash from an address without spending its entire available balance, the remaining balance remains in the wallet.
-However the wallet total balance does not immediately reflect this and it **appears for a few minutes** **that the entire address balance has been sent/spent!** This behavior comes from the underlying ZCash implementation.
 1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 This will be addressed when it becomes possible to do so via the ZCash command line tools (`zcash-cli`).
 A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened